MostlyAdequate/mostly-adequate-guide/ch2.md

 });
 ```

-Should `httpGet` change to send a possible `err`, we must go back and change the "glue".
+If `httpGet` were to change to send a possible `err`, we would need to go back and change the "glue".

 ```js
 // go back to every httpGet call in the application and explicitly pass err along.